 If a student chooses a proctor who charges a fee for their services, the student is responsible for those or any other expenses.

-Option 2: Online Proctoring (Arranged through OES) — Optional
+Option 2: Online Proctoring Video Service — Optional

 Students may use the Ontario eSecondary (OES) online proctoring service with an Ontario Certified Teacher (OCT).
 This service is particularly helpful for students who are unable to find an in-person proctor or require last-minute test or exam arrangements.
 OES strongly recommends scheduling the test or exam at least two days in advance to allow for proper teacher communication.